storyfeet/bob_cards_elm/rules.md

 ### Bandits Appear

-The "Bandit Risk" is the number in the red star on the scoreboad in the section with the furthest forward player or Bandit Tracker.
+The "Bandit Risk" is the number in the red star in the scoreboard section with the furthest forward player or Bandit Tracker.

 Roll the Bandit Dice, once per *Bandit Risk*, and add a bandit to all tiles with the rolled number in the red star on the tile.